88lex/sasync/README.md

 NEW VERSION OF SASYNC, 2.0

-I have not edited the README below to reflect the changes.
+README below does not reflect all changes.
 Will do shortly

 You must use the new config file for the new script to work.
 Run `cp sasync.conf.default sasync.conf` and edit new config as needed.